-5. Planned expenditu ıre

-Academic year 2018/19

-The three headings belo emonstrate how they are using the pupil p remium to improve classroom ped dagogy, provid de targeted suppo

-i.
-Quality of teaching for all

 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead Review.

-A. Improved progress for disadvantaged children in maths Whole school maths development project The maths progress score at key stage 2 in 2018, although improving, was lower than the reading and writing progress scores.
-Some of the PP children did not make as much progress as their peers in maths or in line with their reading and writing scores.
+A. Improved progress for disadvantaged children in maths Whole school maths development project The maths progress score at key stage 2 in 2019 shows an improving picture and this is a trajectory we would like to maintain.
+A small number (2/5) of the PP children did not make as much progress as their peers in Maths.
 Use of the Fast tracker maths programme and subsequent intervention sessions, including Success @ Arithmetic.
-Introduction of Times Table Rockstars.
+Use Times Table Rockstars.
 Whole school staff training Lesson Study groups for maths teaching across the school.
 Staff action research into Growth Mindset and Learning Styles ensures that we have high aspirations for disadvantaged children.
-Through the SSIF maths project and subsequent changes to data collection and analysis at school, successes and progress will be easier to monitor, as will anyone falling behind their peers.
-Maths lead/ SLT

-Total budgeted cost £13,000

-ii.
-Targeted support

-Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff lead Review
+Through the legacy of the SSIF maths project and subsequent changes to data collection and analysis at school, successes and progress will be easier to monitor, as will anyone falling behind their peers.
+Maths lead/ SLT The SATS did not take place this year due to the Covid pandemic however the 100% of disadvantaged children in Year 6 made expected progress form their individual starting points in maths.
+The Fast tracker programme enabled 71% of children to meet their targets in maths and 29% of children to partially meet their targets.
+Total budgeted cost £13,000 ii.
+Targeted support n.
+Targeted Support Desired outcome Chosen What is the evidence and rationale How will you ensure it is Staff lead Review action/approach for this choice? implemented well?